Open Source Web Radio with Icecast and Raspberry PI

 Icecast apt install 2

-Before completing Icecast installation, you will be required to add 3 passwords.
+Before completing the Icecast installation, you will be required to add 3 passwords.
 The first one is to control access to media sources (please add your favourite password):

 Icecast apt install 3